bdps1989/snowpole_geolocalization/README.md

 The models are benchmarked across multiple **LiDAR-derived input modalities**, including single-channel representations (**Reflectance**, **Signal**, **Near-Infrared**) and **six pseudo-color combinations** constructed from these channels.

 Performance is evaluated using **Precision**, **Recall**, **mAP@50**, **mAP@50–95**, and **GPU inference latency**.
 To enable systematic comparison between accuracy and real-time capability, a **composite Rank Score** is defined.
-Results indicate that **YOLOv9t** achieves the highest detection accuracy, while **YOLOv11n** offers the best balance between accuracy and inference speed, making it well suited for real-time deployment.
+Results indicate that **YOLOv9t** achieves the highest detection accuracy, while **YOLOv11n** offered the best balance between accuracy and inference speed, making it well suited for real-time deployment.

-Pseudo-color combinations—particularly those fusing **Near-Infrared, Signal, and Reflectance**—consistently outperform single-channel modalities and yield the highest Rank Scores.
+Pseudo-color combinations—particularly those fusing **Near-Infrared, Signal, and Reflectance**—consistently outperformed single-channel modalities and yielded the highest Rank Scores.
 Based on these findings, **multimodal LiDAR configurations** (e.g., Combination 4 and Combination 5) are recommended to enhance detection robustness.

 All datasets, trained models, and source code are publicly available via the  **GitHub repository:** (https://github.com/MuhammadIbneRafiq/Extended-evaluation-snowpole-lidar-dataset)  and the accompanying **Mendeley Data archive** [7], supporting full reproducibility and further research.